-Our Most Frequently Asked Questions and Policies
+Our Most Frequently Asked Questions and Answers

-Pro tip: Online ticket sales close 1 hour before your visit, so don’t wait until the last minute—unless you enjoy running through the farm waving your arms like a human scarecrow.
+Remember: Online ticket sales close 1 hour before your visit, so don’t wait until the last minute—unless you enjoy running through the farm waving your arms like a human scarecrow.

-Does everyone need a ticket to enter?
+- Does everyone need a ticket to enter?

 Even if you’re just here for moral support (or to cheer on someone else’s alpaca cuddle), a ticket gets you full access to fun, smiles, and the occasional “Why is that human running?” stares from the alpacas.

-How do I use my promo code?
+- How do I use my promo code?

 Using your promo code is easier than getting an alpaca to strike a pose: